wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 You can request lock grantor status:

 1. At region creation through the `is-lock-grantor` attribute.
-You can retrieve this attribute through the region method, `getAttributes`, to see whether you requested to be lock grantor for the region. **Note:** The `is-lock-grantor` attribute does not change after region creation.
+You can retrieve this attribute through the region method, `getAttributes`, to see whether you requested to be lock grantor for the region. **注意:** The `is-lock-grantor` attribute does not change after region creation.
 2. After region creation through the region `becomeLockGrantor` method.
 Changing lock grantors should be done with care, however, as doing so takes cycles from other operations.
 In particular, be careful to avoid creating a situation where you have members vying for lock grantor status.

 #### Examples